Alva912/IOS_MovieTicketBooking/README.md

 # IOS_MovieTicketBooking
-A 🎞movie-tickets booking and shceduling mobile app for movie lovers😻.
+A movie-tickets🎞 booking and shceduling mobile app for movie lovers😻.

 ## Environment Setup
 1. First of all, `gem` and `ruby` normally comes with the macOS, just open the `terminal` and check the version of them.